-If you like to stay in different neighbourhoods, different states or maybe if your job requires you to travel a lot, renting is more preferable for you.
+If you like to stay in different neighborhoods, different states or maybe if your job requires you to travel a lot, renting is more preferable for you.

 \I’m not against buying your own house, it’s an amazing feeling and you feel rich but if you’re currently short of money, if you don’t have enough to afford at least a 15% down payment, I don’t think buying is the best option for you.

 Rent rates are much cheaper and cost-effective.
 You can almost always find lower rent rates and it’s flexible.
 The excess money you’ll have saved (if you prefer renting over buying) can be invested in medium-risk investments.